glondu/belenios/doc/web.md

 ### Election life cycle

-An election starts by being in preparation (or "draft mode"), then becomes finalized.
+An election starts by being in preparation (or "draft mode"), then becomes validated.
 Then, it is immediately opened and can be closed and re-opened at will.
 When it is closed, the election administrator can initiate the tallying process.
 The encrypted tally is then computed and published.
 After each trustee has computed his/her share of the decryption, the administrator triggers the release of the result.

-At any moment, a finalized election can be archived.
+At any moment, a validated election can be archived.
 This releases some resources on the server and makes the election read-only.
 In particular, it is no longer possible to vote in or to tally an archived election.
 Be careful, this operation is not revertible.